pocl/pocl/doc/sphinx/source/using.rst

  multiple work items.
 Legal values:

  * **auto**   -- Choose the best available method depending on the kernel and the work group size.
-Use POCL_FULL_REPLICATION_THRESHOLD=N to set the maximum local size for a work group to be replicated fully with 'repl'.
-Otherwise, 'loops' is used.
+Currently always defaults to **loopvec**.

- * **loops**  -- Create for-loops that execute the work items (under stabilization).
-The drawback is the need to save the thread contexts in arrays.
+ * **loops**  -- Create parallel for-loops that execute the work items.

               The loops will be unrolled a certain number of times of which maximum can be controlled with POCL_WILOOPS_MAX_UNROLL_COUNT=N environment
               variable (default is to not perform unrolling).

- * **loopvec** -- Create work-item for-loops (see 'loops') and execute the LLVM LoopVectorizer.
-The loops are not unrolled but the unrolling decision is left to the generic LLVM passes (the default).
+ * **loopvec** -- Create parallel work-item for-loops (see 'loops') and execute the LLVM vectorizers.
+LLVM loop unrolling is disabled and the unrolling decisions are left to the generic loop vectorizer.

  * **repl**   -- Replicate and chain all work items.
 This results in more easily scalarizable private variables, thus might avoid storing work-item context to memory.
-              However, the code bloat is increased with larger WG sizes.
+              However, the code bloat is increased with larger WG sizes. **Deprecated - will be removed in the next release.
+Use "loops" and full unrolling.**

  * **cbs**    -- Use continuation-based synchronization to execute work-items on non-SPMD devices.
               CBS is expected to work for kernels that 'loops' does not support.